-I realized that I currently own at least 300 games on Steam through sharing games on my Steam Library with both my friends and my boyfriend.
+Currently, I own at least 300 games on Steam through sharing games on my Steam Library with both my friends and my boyfriend, Paul.
 We were both gamers at the time though he is what you’d call “hardcore” owning a whole stack of Xbox CDs.

 Before I became familiar with Steam, I didn’t buy many games for the three consoles I had back home: The handheld PSP, PlayStation 3, and Nintendo Wii.
 Not much to work with at the time.

 At first, I started with the games that were pre-installed like Wii Sports and Little Big Planet.
 Pretty soon, I bought Mass Effect 3, Twilight Princess, Kingdom Hearts HD, Trauma Team, and some obscure titles like the Dragon Age and Ratchet and Clank series.

-Later on, My boyfriend Paul helped introduce me to Steam since I had been a casual gamer taking what I could afford and playing when I wasn’t swamped by college exams.
+Later on, Paul introduce me to the Steam platform since I had been a casual gamer taking what I could afford and playing only when I wasn’t swamped by college exams.

 I started figuring out how to use the Steam platform to shop for PC games and get the best deals on older titles.
 The Steam Library is where I store all the games I recently bought from the Steam Store.

-I made my own account on Steam then proceeded to share my games with my boyfriend since he had been quite generous but also bored of playing the games in his old collection.
+I made my own account on Steam and then proceeded to share my games with Paul since he was quite generous but admittedly bored of playing the same games in his old collection.